FIWARE/tutorials.Entity-Relationships/README.md

     -   An association to the location (e.g. **PartField** entity) to be used.

 As you can see, each of the entities defined above contain a mixture of static and dynamic data.
 Some properties are liable to change.
-An organic **Fertilizer** such as a fish hydrolysate could change its `formula`, hay could be sold and the `fillingLevel` of the barn could be reduced and so on.
+An organic **Fertilizer**, such as a fish hydrolysate, could change its `formula`, hay could be sold and the `fillingLevel` of the barn could be reduced and so on.

 > **Note** this tutorial uses the following typographic styling :